-Large Unmet Clinical Needs in Stroke, Traumatic Brain Injury (TBI)/Concussion and Age-related Macular Degeneration (AMD)
+Large Unmet Clinical Needs in Stroke, Traumatic Brain Injury (TBI) and Age-related Macular Degeneration (AMD)

 Investigational medical device not cleared for human use

-As there are no approved TBI therapies, current standard is 'rest.'
-Repeat TBI (concussions) leads to cognitive impairment and other neurodegenerative diseases.
+As there are no approved TBI therapies, the current standard is 'rest.'
+Repeated concussions can lead to cognitive impairment and other neurodegenerative diseases.

 With nearly 4 million annual cases of TBI in the USA, our novel approach, intranasal delivery of elovanoids, addresses a large unmet clinical need.

 Traumatic Brain Injury (TBI)

 Current therapy for ischemic stroke is thrombolysis (tPA) and mechancal thrombectomy.